mohitghansela/agentic-ai-journey/agentic-ai-journey/day-01-llm-basics/notes.md

 Identifies your account
 Tracks usage

-⚠️ Never share it publicly
+Make sure not to share it anywhere, just as I am not sharing my env file here :)
 💰 Billing Setup
 Added ~$5 credit
 Required to use API